Interview Faux Pas

-As recruitment consultants, we spend a lot of time with candidates prior to them meeting with a client for interview for several reasons.
+As recruitment consultants, we spend a lot of time with candidates prior to the meeting with a client for an interview for several reasons.
 How a person behaves in a relaxed environment, and how they behave under pressure are two totally different beasts.
 We like to focus on a few key areas, including strengths and weaknesses, competency questions and striking the all-important balance.
 Below are some suggestions and ideas to ensure your next interview goes without a hitch!

 Fail to prepare…

 Your interview starts the moment it has been scheduled.
-Whether you have a week or a day to prepare, you should be utilising every moment to get yourself ready.
+Whether you have a week or a day to prepare, you should be utilizing every moment to get yourself ready.
 If you are being interviewed, the company can see “on paper” what you are capable of, but all too often we see candidates thinking that because they’ve got the interview, the rest is in the bag.

 Do: Ensure you have researched the background of the company, the ethos, what they are striving to do and why.
 Prepare for all eventualities including competency questions using well thought out examples of your experience and have thought through some of the trickier minefields that can lead to underselling yourself, such as why you are moving on from your current role.

-Don’t: Bad mouth your current employer, lead the conversation with financially driven reasons or go in to the interview with a sense of entitlement that because you have the skills, you have it in the bag!
+Don’t: Bad mouth your current employer, lead the conversation with financially driven reasons or go into the interview with a sense of entitlement that because you have the skills, you have it in the bag!

 Paint yourself into their picture